What is a Sleep Apnea Mask?

 • More surface area than nasal pillows

-Best for: Nose breathers, those who move during sleep, patients requiring moderate to higher pressure settings, users who find nasal pillows uncomfortable.
+Best For: Nose breathers, those who move during sleep, patients requiring moderate to higher pressure settings, users who find nasal pillows uncomfortable or unstable.

-Full-face masks cover both the nose and mouth, making them the only suitable option for patients who breathe through their mouth during sleep.
+Full-face masks (also called oronasal masks) cover both the nose and mouth, making them the only suitable option for patients who breathe through their mouth during sleep.
 They feature the most comprehensive coverage and typically use 4-point headgear straps for stability.
-Modern designs have become significantly lighter and less bulky than earlier generations.
+Modern 2025 designs have become significantly lighter and less bulky than earlier generations.

 • Essential for mouth breathers